 Dash Two recommends 15-second videos since Pre-Roll inventory is limited and 15-second videos are more likely to run.

-In addition, given the pay per click pricing, 15-second videos are typically less expensive per click than TrueView in-stream ads leading to more cost effective campaigns.
-It is important to optimize for clicks when looking to sell product such as song downloads or merchandise because it is the first step to getting users to your purchase page.
+In addition, given the pay per click pricing, 15-second videos are typically less expensive per click than TrueView in-stream ads leading to more cost-effective campaigns.
+It is important to optimize for clicks when looking to sell a product such as song downloads or merchandise because it is the first step to getting users to your purchase page.

 While TrueView video ads are best for branding and video views, Pre-Roll ads are ideal for sales campaigns from album sales to ticketing to new apparel.